Sam962/Alien-Onslaught/README.md

 * Shift: Stun enemies with an EMP blast.
 * When in tower placement mode:
   * Left Click: Place a tower at the current mouse position.
-  * Right Click: Cancel tower placement .
+  * Right Click: Cancel tower placement.

 # How to Play